learn about melanoma

 Cause | Prevention | Vitamin D & Sunlight | UV Index | Early Detection | ABCDE | Stages | Treatment | Prognosis

 Melanoma is the most lethal form of skin cancer.
 The incidence of melanoma in Australia and New Zealand is 12 times the global average rate.
-Over 12,500 cases were diagnosed in 2014, which is a 44% increase since 2000.
-1,543 of these were advanced cases.
+Over 14,000 cases were diagnosed in 2018, which is a 65% increase since 2000.
+1905 deaths were caused by melanoma in 2018.

 Melanoma typically develops in the skin as a growth of abnormal melanocyte cells.